 What is a Hunger Pang?

-Hunger pangs are felt in the lower abdomen.
+Hunger pangs are felt in the upper abdomen.
 They typically cause you to have an intense feeling you are hungry.

 The inner lining of your stomach will become irritable, which leads you to feel like you are hungry (source).